mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 In any case you will need to cover only conference-related expenses, I will cover all other costs for my extra stay.

-### Speaking Fees and Honorariums
+### Fees

-Since speaking at events is typically part of my job or I very much enjoy it, I do not generally require a speaking fee or an honorarium.
+Since speaking at events is typically part of my job or I very much enjoy it, I do not generally require a speaking fee.

 Unless it's a large-scale, corporate event where the organizing company stands to make a profit (AWS Re:Invent anyone?), or private internal corporate events: in both of these cases, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.

+If you reimburse me for whatever, I will be happy and most likely donate it to a charity, so please let me know if you want me to donate it to a specific one.

 ### Intellectual Property